UniversalDependencies/docs/_u-overview/specific-syntax.md

 *  _Get the cash to him soon._
 *  _I put in flour._

-We then say that the first _as_ is the main part of the comparative, modifying something in the X phrase, in part because the _as Y_ is fairly optional:
+We then say that the first _as_ is an independent modifier in the comparative, modifying something in the X phrase, in part because the following _as Y_ is fairly optional:

 * _Commitment is (just) as important._
 * _?Get the cash to him (just) as soon._